AlfredssonErik/gameupdatenotifier/readme.md

 ## Start
 `python run.py`

-1. Scrape all: This will scrape the updates of the games listed in `games.py`
+1. Scrape all: This will scrape the updates of the games listed in sheet 2 of your Google sheets document, see section 'Google sheets'
-2. Get games list: This will get all the games from sheet 2 in google sheets
+2. Get games list: This will get all the games from sheet 2 in Google sheets along with date of latest update
 3. Start autoscraper: This will start a task to scrape updates every 30 seconds

 ## Google API Key